rya-sge/access-denied/_posts/2024-02-14-solidity-interview-question-rareskills.md

  **Self Destructed**

-> If a contract delegatecalls an empty address or an implementation that was previously self-destructed, what happens?
-What if it is a regular call instead of a delegatecall?
+> a) If a contract delegatecalls an empty address or an implementation that was previously self-destructed, what happens?
+> b) What if it is a regular call instead of a delegatecall?

+**Question A**

 --- If a contract delegatecalls to a self-destructed implementation, **the delegatecall will return a success**.